Helping humanities happen throughout Vermont.

 $2000 to support a third event in the Justice—And Poetry—For All series that will be held at Kill Kare State Park, once Abenaki territory, in the summer of 2022.

 Vermont International Film Foundation

-$4000 to support panel discusssions and speakers around the ten-day festival of independent film.
+$4000 to support panel discussions and speakers around the ten-day festival of independent film.

 Vermont Symphony Orchestra: VSO Classical Series: Bushnaq and Fujimoto Educational Events

 $5000 to help welcome Syrian/Canadian composer Suad Bushnaq and Japanese/US conductor Akiko Fujimoto to Vermont for both statewide educational programs and an orchestra concert performance in October, 2021.

 $5000 to support the Teacher’s Institute, an intensive, five day academic professional development program intended to aid regional educators in the creation of new programmatic curricula directly connected to the Museum’s collection.